-ALL ENTRIES MUST HAVE A INDIAN RIVER LAGOON THEME (No other entries will be accepted)
+ALL ENTRIES MUST HAVE A SPACE THEME (No other entries will be accepted)

 Each entry must be original in concept, design and execution and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo (other than the student’s own), painting, graphic, advertisement, or any other work produced by another person is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).
 The winner will have his or her artwork displayed in the Capitol in Washington, D.C., and artwork by the first and second runners up will be put on display in Congressman Posey’s Washington and Florida offices, respectively.
 First, second and third place winning artwork must be available for the entire year of the exhibition and cannot be returned to the students earlier.
 Students should, therefore, submit artwork they will not need for other purposes.
 There will also be three honorable mention awards (one in each District 8 county: Brevard, Indian River and Orange).
 Students may take honorable mention artwork home directly after the Awards Program.
 Artwork must adhere to the policy of the House Office Building Commission.
 In accordance with this policy, artwork depicting subjects of contemporary political controversy or a sensationalistic or gruesome nature are not allowed.

-Artwork entry “intent” information should be sent to Director of Community Relations, Mrs. Pam Gillespie, no later than Friday, April 1.
+Artwork entry “intent” information should be sent to Director of Community Relations, Mr. David Jackson, no later than Friday, April 7.

 Exhibit Inventory Form